ShashankRapolu07/SARCathon-AI-With-AutoTranslate/README.md

 Follow [this link](https://www.youtube.com/watch?v=EhxPBMQFCaI&feature=youtu.be) for a general tutorial.

 ### Step 2: Setting Up the Frontend
-1. From the root directory, navigate to the `/frontend` directory: `cd frontend`
+1. From the root directory, navigate to the `/frontend` directory using: `cd frontend`
 2. Install Frontend Dependencies: `npm install`
 3. Configure Environment Variables:
    - Create a `.env` file inside the `frontend/` directory with the following variables: